alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

   - report the employees' income and deductions on the appropriate information return
   - give the employees copies of their T4 slips by the end of February of the following calendar year

-Information on the factors to consider when determining whether an employee-employer relationship exists can be found in the Canada Revenue Agency guide, Employee or Self – Employed? – RC4110.
-The guide is available on the CRA’s website, https://www.canada.ca/en/revenue-agency.html.
+Information on the factors to consider when determining whether an employee-employer relationship exists can be found in the Canada Revenue Agency guide, Employee or Self-Employed? - RC4110.
+The guide is available on the CRA's website, https://www.canada.ca/en/revenue-agency.html.
-The factors used by the Canada Revenue Agency and Revenu Québec to determine whether an employee-employer relationship exists in Québec will be discussed in a later chapter.

 Review Summary
 --------------